LemonTree is slow, what can I do to improve performance?

 Text in the Tree Browser is partially cut off.
 How do I see the whole text?

-The GUI of LemonTree is a HTML-GUI.
+The GUI of LemonTree is an HTML-GUI.
 So the features of HTML are available.

-I have troubles installing the RLM License Server for Floating licenses.
+I have trouble installing the RLM License Server for Floating licenses.
 What can I do?